-Team Fortress 2 review
+Team Fortress 2 full review

 Imagine if Pixar’s The Incredibles was set in a construction yard fought over not by a lovable family of superheroes, but by two groups of heavily armed mercenaries.
 Then imagine it was rated R for violence and gore.
 That, essentially, is Valve’s team-based multiplayer shooter Team Fortress 2 in a nutshell.

 First released in 2007 for the PC, Team Fortress 2 is actually a sequel to the 1999 Half-Life mod Team Fortress Classic.
 After nearly 10 years of development, the game underwent numerous stylistic changes from gritty realism to the cartoonish exaggeration that defines it as one of the most distinctive games out there.
 The game once looked like a gritty war simulator.
 Now it’s a Norman Rockwell painting that’s trying to kill you.

 The game’s plot is pretty inconsequential but the developers had to justify the constant warfare: Two teams, the Reliable Excavation & Demolition (RED) team and the Builders League United (BLU) team, represent huge holding companies that secretly control the entire world.
 You play as part of a team of mercenaries vying for supremacy across a variety of maps.
 These maps vary from capture the flag to holding objectives to pushing explosive carts from one side of the map to the other.
 Each player selects one of nine distinct classes and joins with their teammates to win the day before time runs out or the score limit is reached.